Aina Abdul: 2014–2018: Early career and Mentor Legend

-2019 – 2021 : Breakthrough and Anugerah Juara Lagu
+2019–2021: Breakthrough and Anugerah Juara Lagu

-In 2019, Aina Abdul released her debut single Sumpah and it was her official debut as a solo recording artist which showcased her dual role as both a vocalist and songwriter.
-Sumpah received critical acclaims, establishing Aina as a rising star in Malaysia's contemporary music scene.
+In 2019, Aina Abdul released her debut single "Sumpah" and it was her official debut as a solo recording artist which showcased her dual role as both a vocalist and songwriter.
+The single received critical acclaim, establishing Abdul as a rising star in Malaysia's contemporary music scene.

-Upon its release, Sumpah garnered widespread recognition for its heartfelt lyrics and powerful performance.
+Upon its release, "Sumpah" garnered widespread recognition for its heartfelt lyrics and powerful performance.
 The song also marked her entry into the mainstream Malaysian music industry through the Anugerah Juara Lagu platform, helping her gain recognition among a broader audience.

-In 2020, Aina became a contestant on The Masked Singer Malaysia by dressing up as Bunga Raya, the national flower of Malaysia, and successfully won the title of champion.
+In 2020, Aina competed on The Masked Singer Malaysia as Bunga Raya, the national flower of Malaysia, and won.
 She then participated in Vokal Mania and Separuh Akhir Muzik Muzik 35.
 On 26 December 2020, she was crowned the champion of Vokal Mania along with Aisha Retno as the Rookie Champion.

 In December 2020, her song titled "Semalam" qualified for the 35th Anugerah Juara Lagu (AJL35) which took place at the MBSA Auditorium Shah Alam on March 14, 2021, without an audience due to the COVID-19 pandemic.
 "Semalam" marked a historic moment for Aina and her fans, Ainations, after being crowned Runner-Up at AJL35.

 On February 8, 2021, Aina released her single titled "Sepi".
 "Sepi" then won the Best Vocal award in Anugerah Juara Lagu 36.

 In September 2021, Aina released a single using her own name as the title of the song; Aina Abdul.
 This song combines three of her popular songs, namely "Sumpah", "Semalam" and "Sepi".
 According to Aina, the combination of this song is symbolic of her heart and what she has felt all this time.
 This was followed by the release of her English single titled "Fool" in December 2021.
 The song also charted in Japan.

 On 16 and 17 December 2021, Aina held her first solo concert, A Night with Aina Abdul which took place at Bsync Live Kuala Lumpur.
 The second edition of this concert was later held on 25 and 26 June 2022 at Panggung Sari, Istana Budaya.